I know that the Bible tells us that man is appointed to die. That from dust we came, and to dust we return.

 A painful death is really just another life experience, so it doesn’t belong in a special category.
 One of the things that we unfortunately can’t know, because death prevents any communication with the departed, is the testimony of God’s faithfulness and power and glory in that horrible experience.
 His grace, presence and aid is available to those undergoing awful deaths if they are willing to receive it.

-It seems to me that because pain can serve to develop character and deepen the heart, it’s entirely possible than a difficult death can be the final experience of pruning and preparation for life after death.
+It seems to me that because pain can serve to develop character and deepen the heart, it’s entirely possible that a difficult death can be the final experience of pruning and preparation for life after death.

-Those who “suffer a lonely, frightening death” are in a particularly wide-open position to experience the compassion and presence of the God who promised “Lo, I am with you always” (Matt.
-28:20).
+Those who “suffer a lonely, frightening death” are in a particularly wide-open position to experience the compassion and presence of the God who promised “Lo, I am with you always” (Matthew 28:20).
 Just as even the smallest light is more appreciated in the deepest dark, I would suggest that the light of God’s presence and love might be more apparent in a horrible death.

 The testimonies of many of the martyrs who died excruciating deaths for the love of their Savior yet radiated God’s peace and grace in the midst of great pain, is one of the things that leads me to this conclusion.